YuanQiiii/web/docs/归档/language/latexNote.md

 ```
 $\ell$

-&gt;  Please note that some commands such as `\not` are not symbols themselves but rather are combined with other symbols to create a negated version (e.g., `\not\lt` creates a "not less than" symbol).
+>  Please note that some commands such as `\not` are not symbols themselves but rather are combined with other symbols to create a negated version (e.g., `\not\lt` creates a "not less than" symbol).
 Also, the `\choose` command is typically part of a larger construct to create binomial coefficients, so I've provided the `\binom` version instead for a correct standalone command.

 ### 字体